Shreveport Water Quality at a Glance

 Health Effects: While essential at low doses, chronic exposure to high levels may cause neurological effects, particularly concerning for bottle-fed infants under 6 months at levels above 0.3 mg/L

-Current Status: Levels have decreased from peak of 1.29 mg/L to around 0.05 mg/L through enhanced treatment protocols; city has installed improved manganese removal systems EPA Guidelines: 0.05 mg/L aesthetic standard; 0.3 mg/L health advisory for infants
+Current Status: Levels peaked at 1.29 mg/L in June 2024 and have since decreased through enhanced treatment protocols; city has implemented improved manganese removal systems EPA Guidelines: 0.05 mg/L aesthetic standard; 0.3 mg/L health advisory for infants

 Disinfection Byproducts

-Source: Formed when chlorine disinfection reacts with natural organic matter; elevated levels occurred during 2023 when ozone system failure required increased chlorine usage for water treatment
+Source: Formed when chlorine disinfection reacts with natural organic matter; elevated levels occurred during early 2023 when ozone system failure (December 2022) required increased chlorine usage for water treatment

 Health Effects: Long-term exposure to elevated trihalomethanes (THMs) may increase cancer risk and potentially affect liver, kidney, and central nervous system function